ccp257/AAE4011_GR/README.md

 - Width = 4.8% of image width
 - Height = 8.2% of image height

-Most meteor bounding boxes are relatively small, which matches the nature of meteors as small and short-lived targets.
-Some frames also contain empty label files, which is expected because meteors are naturally sparse events.
+From the sample labels we examined, most meteor bounding boxes are relatively small, usually only a small percentage of the full image dimensions, which is consistent with the nature of meteors as small and brief targets in the sky.
+Some test images also contain empty label files, which means there are no meteors in those frames, and this is expected because meteor events are naturally sparse.

 ### Preprocessing